 Coon Memorial Home is in Dalhart, Texas.
 The city has 10,741 people.
-It looks like this is a very good facility.
-We awarded this it an overall grade of B+, which is very favorable grade.
-We were so impressed with this nursing home that we ranked it in the top third of all nursing homes in the United States.
-The best part of this facility's report card was is its long-term care rating.
-We discuss long-term care in the next section.
+This facility appears to be among the higher-rated facilities we looked at.
+A grade in this range requires high-end marks across the board.
+We were so impressed with this nursing home that we ranked it in the top quarter of all nursing homes in the nation.
+The best aspect of this facility's strong report card was its long-term care rating.
+Long-term care grades are discussed in the next paragraph

 Coon Memorial Home